nehalem501/open-tgm/README.md

 Due to the lack of a C++ compiler for the Super Nintendo / Super Famicom, porting to it is currently impossible.

 Published under the GPLv3.0

+## Build Instructions

+### GameBoy Advance
+You need to have devkitPro with devkitARM installed and properly configured.

+To build, type this in a shell in the project's root directory:
+    make gba

+The resulting GBA ROM file will be:
+    bin/gba/open-tgm.gba

+### 3DS
+You need to have devkitPro with devkitARM installed and properly configured.

+To build, type this in a shell in the project's root directory:
+    make 3ds

+The resulting 3DS ROM files will be:
+    bin/3ds/open-tgm.3dsx
+    bin/3ds/open-tgm.smdh

+### PlayStation Portable
+You need to have the PSP Software Development Kit (PSPSDK) installed and properly configured.

+To build, type this in a shell in the project's root directory:
+    make psp

+### PlayStation Vita
+You need to have Vita SDK installed and properly configured.

+To build, type this in a shell in the project's root directory:
+    make psvita

+### PlayStation 1
+You need to have PSXSDK installed and properly configured.

+To build, type this in a shell in the project's root directory:
+    make psx

+### PlayStation 2
+You need to have PS2SDK installed and properly configured.

+To build, type this in a shell in the project's root directory:
+    make ps2

+### PlayStation 3
+You need to have PS3SDK and PSL1GHT installed and properly configured.

+To build, type this in a shell in the project's root directory:
+    make ps3